NautilusTrader

 instrument_id = InstrumentId.from_str("TSLA.XNAS")

-# Decode data to pyo3 objects
+# Decode trades to pyo3 objects

 trades = loader.from_dbn_file(